LSU-UE5/UE5-Materials/two-sided/README.md

 ##### `Step 16.`\|`UE5MAT`| :large_blue_diamond: :small_orange_diamond:   :small_blue_diamond:

 Open up the new **Material Function** and paste the nodes into it.
-We now need the **A** side of the lerp and need to input this from the base material function.
-Right click on the graph and select a **Input Function** node.
+We now need the **B** side of the lerp and need to input this from the base material function.
+Right click on the graph and select a **Function Input** node.

 ![add clamp node](images/pastMF.png)